underthecurve/r-dataviz-ggplot2/README.md

 # Advancing with data visualization in R using `ggplot2`

-Data + Code for "Advancing with data visualization in R using `ggplot2`" at the Storytelling with Data workshop at Boston University on Thursday, June 8th 2017
+Data + Code for **"Advancing with data visualization in R using `ggplot2`"** at the Storytelling with Data workshop at Boston University on Thursday, June 8th 2017.

+Equivalent materials for **"Tricks for cleaning your data in R"** available [here](https://github.com/underthecurve/r-data-cleaning-tricks).

 ## Links to install R and RStudio